Lau Chi Sing: Verdict

 On 25 November 1987, Lau was found guilty as charged and sentenced to death for trafficking 242 grams of heroin, contrary to Section 5 of the Misuse of Drugs Act.
 In its 16 page judgement, the High Court made a landmark ruling that any person caught transporting drugs for distribution would be guilty of trafficking, even if they are only transiting via Singapore and have no intention of unloading the drugs within its borders.
 Referring to the earlier Privy Council judgement, Justice Thean pointed out that the test for determining if an act of transporting a drug from one destination to another amounted to trafficking depended on the reason why the drug was being moved.
 If the reason was to distribute it to one or more persons, then the act was considered trafficking, therefore it was irrelevant whether the intended distribution took place in Singapore itself or overseas.
 Lau's case was not concerned with the act of distribution, but the act of transporting the drugs for the purpose of distribution, irrespective of the purpose is achieved or not and irrespective of the intended final destination.

 Appeal

-On 11 July 1988, the Appeals court upheld the earlier High Court ruling sentencing Lau to death.
+On 11 July 1988, the Appeals court upheld the earlier High Court ruling sentencing Lau to death.Lau's defence team had argued that his conviction for trafficking was invalid as the intended recipient of the drugs was not in Singapore, and that the original trial judge had erred in dismissing his claims he thought that the batteries actually contained diamonds.
+However, the appeal court judges ruled that since the drugs were transported by Lau for the purpose of distribution, it was irrelevant whether the intended distribution was to take place in Singapore itself or overseas, thus the trafficking conviction was correct.
+Also, the court ruled that Lau had failed to rebut the presumption of knowledge of the nature of the narcotics he was caught with while under cross examination during his original trial, therefore there was no reason to grant his appeal on that either.